Recordings of the plenary sessions are now available online. This include the plenary talks, summary of panel sessions, and opening/closing remarks.

 US CLIVAR seeks input to articulate data needs for conducting climate and weather research and educational activities that should be addressed by commercialization efforts.

-Requests are now being accepted for new US CLIVAR-sponsored working groups for 2021.
+Requests are now being accepted for new US CLIVAR-sponsored Working Groups starting in early 2022.
 Submissions are encouraged from the US climate science community.
-All documents must be submitted by October 16, 2020.
-The next call for working groups will be in September 2021.
+All documents must be submitted by October 15, 2021.
+The next call for working groups will be in September 2022.